 4. Train to demonstrate period craft activities for school groups

 5. Work with education staff on a project to be determined

 6. Cross-train as a docent to provide occasional tours for the general public

-The internship will run from September through December.
+The internship will run from February through the end of May.

 Preferred hours are: Tuesday, Wednesday and Friday 9:30 am-12:30 pm

 Preferably currently enrolled in graduate or upper-level undergraduate studies (museum studies, public history, education, history, Pan-African studies, humanities, anthropology or similar), or have completed either/or.
 Intern should be detail-oriented, organized, and able to work independently; experience with children is preferred.
 Must be able to climb stairs and lift up to 20lbs.
 A solid Early American, Colonial America and Revolutionary War history a plus.
 An in-person interview is required.